Fishkeeping is a fairly well-established hobby that most people are familiar with, but what about frog-keeping?

 If you prefer to feed a fresh, frozen or live food (or if your frogs won’t accept flakes or pellets), variety is the key to giving them a balanced diet.

-Some good foods these frogs might accept include bloodworms, brine shrimp, daphnia, black worms, white worms or small earthworms.
+Some good foods they might accept include bloodworms, brine shrimp, daphnia, black worms, white worms or small earthworms.
 They can also be fed small chunks of raw fish, such as tuna or tilapia, but this should be considered a treat and not fed more than once per week.

 They normally eat off the aquarium floor, but if you keep them with fish, you may need to feed them with tongs, a pipette or a turkey baster.
 If left to fend for themselves, the fish are likely to eat their food before they get a chance to and they could eventually starve.

-Your aquarium is your African dwarf frogs’ home for life, so you want to make sure everything’s just the way they like it.
+Your aquarium is your frogs’ home for life, so you want to make sure everything is just the way they like it.

-We’ll talk you through what you need to know about creating a good aquarium set up for your frogs.
+We’ll talk you through what you need to know about creating a good aquarium set up for optimal African dwarf frog care.

 Tank Size and Shape

-Although African dwarf frogs are small, this doesn’t mean that tiny tanks are ideal for them.
+Although they are small, this doesn’t mean that tiny tanks are ideal for them.
 Frogs actually like to have a lot of space and may get stressed in too small an aquarium.

 We always advise to pick the largest tank you have room for; after all, how would you like to be confined to a tiny room for the whole of your life?